nasa/openmct/CONTRIBUTING.md

 * _Trivial_: Minimal impact on the usefulness and functionality of the software; a "nice-to-have."
 Visual impact without functional impact,
 * _Medium_: Some impairment of use, but simple workarounds exist
 * _Critical_: Significant loss of functionality or impairment of use.
 Display of telemetry data is not affected though.
+Complex workarounds exist.
 * _Blocker_: Major functionality is impaired or lost, threatening mission success.
 Display of telemetry data is impaired or blocked by the bug, which could lead to loss of situational awareness.

 ## Check Lists